mirfan899/sppas/sppas/doc/01_introduction/14_important_recommendations.md

 **Users are of crucial importance for resource development**.
 They can contribute to improve them, and the author releases the improvements to the public, so that the whole community benefits.
-Resources are distributed under the terms of public licenses, so that SPPAS users are "free":

-- free to study the source code and the resources of the software they use,
-- free to share the software and resources with other people,
-- free to modify the software and resources, and
-- free to publish their modified versions of the software and resources.